-The recoverable amounts of these cash-generating units have been determined based on a value in use calculation using cash flow projections which are based on financial budgets approved by management covering a period of five years and cash flows for the following years are extrapolated based on an estimated average growth rate of 3% (2016: 3%) per annum.
-The discounted rates applied to cash flow projections range between 5% and 6% (2016: range between 5% and 6%).
+The recoverable amounts of these cash-generating units have been determined based on a value in use calculation using cash flow projections which are based on financial budgets approved by management covering a period of five years and cash flows for the following years are extrapolated based on an estimated average growth rate of 3% (2017: 3%) per annum.
+The discounted rate applied to cash flow projections range is 6% (2017: range between 5% and 6%).

-Assumptions were used in the value in use calculation of the relevant cash-generating units for 30 June 2017 and 2016.
+Assumptions were used in the value in use calculation of the relevant cash-generating units for 30 June 2018 and 2017.
 The following describes each key assumption on which management has based its cash flow projections to undertake impairment testing of goodwill:

-Budgeted revenue
+• Budgeted revenue